ToboterXP/HollowKnight.TheGlimmeringRealm/ReadMe.md

 # The Glimmering Realm

-A mod for the game Hollow Knight, that changes the game world into a new layout.
+A mod for the game Hollow Knight, that adds a game mode with a whole new world to explore - the Glimmering Realm!.

-- Changes item placements, room transitions and NPC dialogue
+- Changes the layout, items and lore of Hallownest into a whole new realm
-- No map included!
+- No map included, draw your own or venture forth without guidance
+- Adds a new game mode, all old save files will remain unchanged

 Dependencies:
 ItemChanger